Important update about the upcoming academic intake (2023-2024)

 To apply for a JJ/WBGSP preferred program scholarship, you will need to hold an unconditional offer for a master’s program at one of the JJ/WBGSP preferred or partner programs.
 IHS’s Master of Science in Urban Management and Development is stated on the JJ/WBGSP list of preferred programs.

+Please note that the nomination procedure has been changed.
+The admitted students will receive further instructions via email from our Admissions Office.
 Applicants must complete the JJ/WBGSP scholarship online application form, attaching two professional references and the unconditional offer from the program they intend to study.

-Please note that you must submit all documents through the online application form, and any documents sent through other means such as via email or post will not be considered.
+Please note that you must submit all documents through the online application form, and any documents sent through other means, such as via email or post, will not be considered.
 Applicants who send more than one scholarship application will be disqualified.
 Applicants who have applied for more than one master’s course must choose just one course to apply for the scholarship.

 The application procedure, eligibility requirements and guidelines will be available on the World Bank website.